svelteuidev/svelteui/docs/README.md

 # SvelteUI Docs

-This is the sorce code for the svelteui documentation!
+This is the source code for the svelteui documentation!

 ## License